EditaAnomaly/S8-GI-Drieam/README.md

 - [Project Ad](https://github.com/EditaAnomaly/S8-GI-Drieam/blob/main/5.%20Manage/Project%20Ad.png) - add made for inviting guests to see the Graduation Presentation.
 - [Project Plan](https://github.com/EditaAnomaly/S8-GI-Drieam/blob/main/5.%20Manage/Project%20Plan.pdf)
 - [Project Proposal](https://github.com/EditaAnomaly/S8-GI-Drieam/blob/main/5.%20Manage/Project%20Proposal.pdf) - initial proposal to get the internship assignemnt approved by the university.

-# Learning Outcomes Explanation

-### 1. Professional Duties << Advanced >>

-Successfully carried out the [research]( https://github.com/EditaAnomaly/S8-GI-Drieam/wiki/1.-Analysis), iterated several [design options]( https://github.com/EditaAnomaly/S8-GI-Drieam/wiki/2.-Design), managed the [implementation]( https://github.com/EditaAnomaly/S8-GI-Drieam/wiki/3.-Realization) of a big part of the design solution and performed user testing.
-All these steps were carried out considering the stakeholders (company, university and end-users).
-Received [feedback]( https://github.com/EditaAnomaly/S8-GI-Drieam/wiki/5.-Management) and suggestions along the way to improve as I progress.

-### 2. Situation-Orientation << Advanced >>

-The Agile way of working is already known and thus was easy to get onboard with Scrum activities.
-I made several live demos of my team’s progress for the company during Sprint Demo meeting.
-Requirement gathering was also a familiar activity due to various green projects done in the past.
-[Competitor analysis](https://github.com/EditaAnomaly/S8-GI-Drieam/blob/main/1.%20Analysis/Competitor%20analysis.pdf) was beneficial to the company, so as my solution.
-In addition, a [Double Diamond]( https://github.com/EditaAnomaly/S8-GI-Drieam/wiki/2.-Design#:~:text=Double%20Diamond%20model%20of%20Design%20thinking%20representing%20iterations%20of%20improving%20the%20Evidence%20Section.) model was applied to help the design process and Figma was used to make digital [Wireframes]( https://github.com/EditaAnomaly/S8-GI-Drieam/tree/main/2.%20Design/Wireframes).
-I was already familiar with the model and the tool, however, it was good to apply and exercise it more.
-Moreover, the professional communication and initiative are also quite natural due to previous project-based work involving various stakeholders.
-Version Control, even though familiar, still needed work and adjustment, however, by the end of the assignment I was able to manage it by myself according to the company’s practices.

-### 3. Future-Oriented Organisation << Proficient >>

-Through research has been done to come up with mot suitable solution.
-Student communicated with all important stakeholders, that helped ensure the solution fits in with the company’s requirements and expectations.
-Student even gathered some insights from end users.
-Planning and follow through have been suceessful until this point.

-### 4. Investigative Problem Solving << Proficient >>

-A good project phasing and frequent communication with the stakeholders help stay on top of the challenges.
-Keeping a log of daily activities and all received feedback is also very useful.
-However, more technical research should still take place as implementation phase has recently begun and it grows in complexity over time.

-### 5. Personal Leadership << Advanced >>

-Student is taking initative and ownership of the project rather well.
-Managing most communication and presentation by myself.
-However, student is still working towards a clear vision of the wished future career paths.

-### 6. Targeted Interaction << Advanced >>

-Good communication with both mentors, PO, UX designers and other team members.
-Awareness of where to go with specific questions and how to present the questions or work done.
-Communication is clear and directional till now.